 Of course, there may be some occasions when an approach to HMRC (to the written enquiries) on a VAT issue is the best way forward and we will advise you of these times and guide you accordingly.

 However, we do not recommend blindly sending in a written VAT query for a couple of reasons.

 We were once asked to act for a charity who wanted to maximise their grant income after they had sent a perfectly innocent letter to HMRC VAT Enquiry centre asking for guidance as to how they should structure their affairs to achieve the best VAT saving.
 Next thing, the local Tax Avoidance Officer became involved accusing the charity of illegally trying to avoid paying the VAT due when all the charity wanted was some advice to plan things in the most VAT efficient way.
 No law against that!

-HMRC tend to reject a lot of VAT queries because VAT is a self assessed tax and they state it is up to you as the tax payer to make the decision about your VAT liabilities.
-Additionally they will often simply state that they will not answer your VAT query because your question is covered in their public guidance.
+HMRC tend to reject a lot of VAT queries because VAT is a self-assessed tax and they state it is up to you as the taxpayer to make the decision about your VAT liabilities.
+Additionally, they will often simply state that they will not answer your VAT query because your question is covered in their public guidance.
 They then refer you to the relevant Public Notice.
-Therefore, in order to get any VAT advice in writing you must word your enquiry letter carefully so as to pre-empt HMRC’s stock responses.
-If you are lucky enough to receive some written VAT advice from HMRC, remember you still need to be able to prove you gave full (and correct) facts in order to rely on this VAT advice.
+Therefore, in order to get any VAT advice in writing, you must word your enquiry letter carefully so as to pre-empt HMRC’s stock responses.
+If you receive some written VAT advice from HMRC, remember you still need to be able to prove you gave full (and correct) facts in order to rely on this VAT advice.

 Contact VATease now to find out how we can helpContact VATease